OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 > *Feel free to edit the interactive code to test it by yourself* ⬆️

-By doing this, we can say that we have achieved a syntax that actually looks the syntax of Jetpack Compose just by combining functions.
+By doing this, we can say that we have achieved a syntax that actually looks like the syntax of *Jetpack Compose* just by combining functions.

 In programming this is called
 [***function composition***](https://en.wikipedia.org/wiki/Function_composition_(computer_science)).